rprt/rspec-page-regression/README.md

 Note that this specifies the size of the browser window viewport; but rspec-page-regression requests a render of the full page, which might extend beyond the window.
 So the rendered file dimensions may be larger than this configuration value.

+### Image difference threshold

+By default, a test fails if only a single pixel in the screenshot differs from the expectation image.
+To account for minor rendering differences, you can set a threshold value that allows a certain amount of differences.
+The threshold value is the fraction of pixels that are allowed to differ before the test fails.

+    RSpec::PageRegression.configure do |config|
+      config.threshold = 0.01
+    end

+This setting means that 1% of pixels are allowed to differ between the rendering result and the expectation image.
+For example, for an image size of 1024 x 768 and a threshold of 0.01, the maximum number of pixel differences between the images is 7864.

 ## [Using the selenium driver](id:selenium)

 You can also use the selenium driver with capybara.
 This offers the possiblity to visually test your pages against a range of real browsers.

 Add the [selenium-webdriver](https://rubygems.org/gems/selenium-webdriver) to your Gemfile: